-The medical team at Esquire Sports Medicine and Rehabilitation has 38 years of experience in post operative rehabilitation of back surgery.
+The medical team at Esquire Sports Medicine and Rehabilitation has 38 years of experience in postoperative rehabilitation of back surgery.

-Painful back injury can occur in the lower, mid or upper region and be caused by any number of traumas.
+A painful back injury can occur in the lower, mid or upper region and be caused by any number of traumas.
 The sustained impact from a car accident is a common cause, as are sports injury and injuries sustained at work.
 There are a number of different types of surgery to the back that may be performed depending on your condition.
 These include:

-- Disketomy: The surgeon will expose the painful area of the back and remove the disc that is causing irritation to the nerve.
+- Discectomy: The surgeon will expose the painful area of the back and remove the disc that is causing irritation to the nerve.
 In order to access the disc, part of the back of the vertebrae will be removed.

 - Laminectomy: For those suffering from spinal stenosis, the removal of the bone laying on top of the spinal canal may be the only way to relieve the pain.
 This procedure works by enlarging the spinal canal to relieve nerve pressure that is being caused by the condition.